skylerroh/CurveNet/README.md

-The following repo contains adaptations forked from the original CurveNet code that can be found in [this github repo](https://github.com/tiangexiang/CurveNet).
+The following repo contains adaptations forked from the original CurveNet code that can be found in https://github.com/tiangexiang/CurveNet.
 The adaptations were made as part of submodule to FA2021 UCB MIDS capstone project https://github.com/dptrsa-300/pss.
 The modifications found in this repo include:
     - significant changes to core/data.py processing to accomodate necessary changes for importing atom location data and attaching provided labels
     - adding stacked LSTM based model for comparison